 7. Mid-Day & Sunset Sailing on Seattle’s Majestic Puget Sound

-Keep your eyes on the water as you go because this area is teeming with wildlife.
-Orcas, porpoises, sea lions, harbor seals, bald eagles, and great blue herons are all regular visitors.
+This stretch of water is full of wildlife.
+Orcas, porpoises, sea lions, harbor seals, bald eagles, and great blue herons all turn up out here.

 “Amazing service from Captain Grant!
-It was so beautiful to see the sunset.
 He made sure we had a great time, and even tried to help us see the wildlife.
-Luckily for us, there were plenty of seals waiting for us to say hi!
-Will definitely be back, made us feel very comfortable and right at home on his boat.
-Thanks Grant!“– read more reviews
+Luckily for us, there were plenty of seals waiting for us to say hi!“– read more reviews

 8. Seattle’s Favorite Sightseeing Floating Homes Cruise – BYOB!